B I O

 S T A T E M E N T

-Stemming from past experiences, my current body of work has become a way for me to understand the complexities of death and the relationship we still have with those who pass away.
+Stemming from past experiences, my current body of work has become a way for me to understand the complexities of death and the relationship we have with those who pass away.
 While investigating the myths, traditions, and rituals of various cultures, it became clear that death is a taboo subject in Western society.
 This fueled my desire to bring it into the light and encourage thought and discussion around the matter.

 My forms are inspired by reliquaries from various religions.
 These containers serve to house the remains of saints or ancestors for the use in ritualistic practices and ceremonies with the belief that the relics were magic or holy.
 I am drawn to these ceremonial vessels that transform the contained objects from morbid to sacred.
 After seeing a series of reliquaries in person, I was inspired by the seductive force that pulled me in yet simultaneously repelled me.